nata-kab/TimeTracker/README.md

-# Time Tracker
+# ⏳ Time Tracker

 ## This is repo for Time Tracker React Native app

-Time tracker allows to count time even if the application is killed.
+Time tracker allows backing to count time even if the application is killed 🥳.
-You can display details of time tracker or run it again to count new record.
+You can display details of the time tracker or run it again to count new record.
+You can save multiple sessions for a single time tracker.
+You can also check detailed information for all sessions in a modal window.

-## Getting started:
+## 🚀 Getting started:

 Clone the repo: